aukustomx/anemic-models/README.md

 This solution is worse than the previous one.
 It spread the state out of the class who is interested with that types, and, from the Java class design perspective, it's not taking care of things like utility classes, and inheritance.

+## Don't be affraid, let's use rich objects
 If account types is a fixed catalog we can use a Java `enum`:

 With this, we can add attributes and behavior to the `AccountType`, like description, tax regime, etc.